I am Polish, born in Poland. My hometown, Zielona Góra, in the western part of the country. Right now, our design studio is located in Wroclaw.

 Oskar Zieta

 I remember my regular bike route to athletic training.
 I used to ride by the municipal art gallery BWA (the Art Exhibitions Bureau).
-On the façade there was, and still is, a relief by Marian Szpakowki, an avant-garde Polish artist.
+On the façade, there was, and still is, a relief by Marian Szpakowski, an avant-garde Polish artist.
 It was always the most tempting piece standing out from the neo-baroque tenement houses surrounding it.

 My first dream was to be a professional sportsman.
 I used to be a determined athlete.
 When it came to choosing my university, I had an inner dilemma between architecture school and the physical education academy.
 I chose architecture, and that is how my current life route began.

 It was a process, like everything I do.
 People call me a process designer, and I consider myself that.
-I started with working on methods of the stabilization of steel at ETH Zürich.
+I started by working on methods for the stabilization of steel at ETH Zürich.
 The time in Switzerland grounded my passion for metal.
 I explored its technical features and possibilities for deformation.
-Maximized stabilization brought me to the world of beautiful and functional objects—that is what we consider to be design.
-But I never tend to limit myself with any definition.
+Maximizing stabilization brought me to the world of beautiful and functional objects—that is what we consider to be design.
+But I never tend to limit myself to any definition.
 I love the spaces “in between” and I gladly jump between.

 From the very beginning, I was fascinated with metal and the techniques of processing, forming, and stabilizing it.
 I believe that my way to it was paved by my grandfather, who was a “blacksmith 1.0,” as I like to call him.
 My major interest used to be steel, especially during university times.
 Now I have grown up to experiment with various metals, like aluminium and copper.
 Sometimes I call myself the Blacksmith 4.0.

 Sculptures are the essence of stabilization.
 If not for the early human body studies by Michelangelo, among others, we might not deliver a perfectly crafted impression of sculptured selves.
 Material studies are the core issue.
-Later you go through experimentation, research, and constant contact with your creative self.
+Later, you go through experimentation, research, and constant contact with your creative self.
 And the advice?
-Create and never be afraid of failures.
+Create and never be afraid of failure.

 Design is a point on the matrix of creation that I touch, but it is not set by a definition.
 For me, it is a prism of interdisciplinarity—art, bionics, and technology.

 I was fascinated by the creations of French architect and designer Jean Prouvé.
-I analyzed more than 20 years ago and whose way of thinking inspired me.
+I analyzed his work more than 20 years ago, and his way of thinking inspired me.
 I asked myself what a world of his metal structures could look like if he could use the current potential of new technologies.

 Again, it is difficult to cultivate only one.
-I believe that at a certain point in our life different works of art influence us – both consciously and subconsciously while we are kids.
+I believe that at a certain point in our lives, different works of art influence us – both consciously and subconsciously while we are kids.

 Controlled loss of control.